ctlee/BioChemCoRe-2018/docs/pages/distance-analysis.md

 **Q6:**  Try to correlate all the information gained upon distance analysis with the IC50 values.
 You were indeed given the IC50 values (in nM) for each ligand.
 A lower IC50 means higher potency and vice versa.
 However,  as you have done for the RMSD/RMSF analysis,  we will express IC50 as pIC50 (pIC50 = -log(IC50)).
-This means instead that a high pIC50 corresponds to a high potency of the ligand.
-To later plot the -log(IC50) please first convert the IC50 values from nM scale to M scale (1nm = 0.000 000 001 M = 1E-9 M).
+This means, instead, that a ligand with a higher pIC50 is more potent.
+To plot the -log(IC50) please first convert the IC50 values from nM scale to M scale (1nm = 0.000 000 001 M = 1E-9 M).
 After you have done this, for each system prepare a two-column file called ds_ic50.dat by using a text editor like gedit.
 In the terminal type:

 ```